Decoration Guide

 The final price of your screen printing bulk order is based on the number of colors in your designs which add to the “run charge” (the cost of printing each garment) and the screens needed to print each color.

-Direct To Garment (DTG):
+Direct To Film(DTF):

-What is DTG printing?
+What is DTF printing?

 Heat Transfer: